 What is the Jupyter Notebooks service?

-MSI has opened notebooks.msi.umn.edu to all users as a new MSI Beta service.
+Jupyter Notebooks are available to all users at notebooks.msi.umn.edu.
 This interactive computing environment requires only a web browser, and enables data analysis and visualization on our HPC resources in a shareable, reproducible notebook format.
-Notebooks currently supports Python 2.7, Python 3.4, and R 3.2.
+Notebooks currently provides the Python (version 2 and 3) and R languages, and can also interoperate with user-installed Jupyter environments.
 MSI Python tutorial materials provide a useful overview.

 There are many excellent tutorials and videos online that explain how to use Jupyter Notebooks.